 Additional Field Notes

-You can get this model at The Home Depot for $599 with a pair of 4.0Ah batteries and a dual-port charger.
+You can buy this model at Tractor Supply for $749.99 with a pair of 4.0Ah batteries and a dual-port charger.
 Both the mower and the batteries are backed by a 4-year warranty.

 When you look at other battery-powered mowers in that price range, Greenworks is one of the most compelling models considering its performance and coverage.